Introduction to Transformers: an NLP Perspective: Efficient Models

 \subsection{Alternatives to Self-Attention}

-We have seen that the use of self-attention is a primary source of the large computation and memory requirements for Transformer systems.
+We have seen that the use of self-attention is one of the main sources of high computational and memory costs in Transformers.
 It is natural to wonder if there are efficient alternatives to self-attention models.
-Here we present briefly some of the Transformer variants in which self-attention sub-layers are not required and we instead replace them with other types of neural networks.
+Here, we briefly present some Transformer variants in which self-attention sub-layers are replaced with other types of neural architectures.